stefapi/vesselharbor/frontend/README.md

-# Frontend - FastAPI Vue Template
+# Frontend - VesselHarbor

-This directory contains the Vue.js frontend for the FastAPI Vue Template project.
+This directory contains the Vue.js frontend for the VesselHarbor project.

 ## 🚀 Features